 For an ordinary rash, the doctor may recommend an over-the-counter ointment that has zinc oxide or petroleum jelly to protect the skin.

 If your child gets a bacterial infection, he may need an antibiotic ointment.

-For diaper rashes caused by candida, a type of yeast that’s in the body, your pediatrician will prescribe an antifungal cream and possibly an antifungal medicine, usually a liquid that your baby will swallow.
+For diaper rashes caused by candida, a type of yeast, your pediatrician will prescribe an antifungal cream and possibly an antifungal medicine, usually a liquid that your baby will swallow.

 For diaper rashes involving the skin conditions seborrheic dermatitis or eczema, doctors sometimes prescribe corticosteroid cream (which should not be used in the genital area).
 Over-the-counter antifungal and mild corticosteroid creams that have hydrocortisone are other options.
 But check with the pediatrician first to see if you should try those or get a prescription cream.

 It's hard to do.
 Your best strategy is to let your baby go without diapers as much as possible.

 You can shorten a case of diaper rash, or make it not as severe, by keeping your baby dry and clean.
 Change his diaper as soon as it gets dirty.